svg-utils/svgo-ll/docs/diffs-from-svgo.md

 # Differences Between **svgo-ll** and SVGO version 4

 **svgo-ll** originated as a clone of an [SVGO](https://github.com/svg/svgo) version 4 release candidate.
 Since then, numerous changes have been made to prioritize lossless compression, fix bugs, and improve performance.
+Some of these changes are discussed below.

 ## Rounding and Precision